 Growing up in South Bay, indoor and sand volleyball were the sports of choice for so many and eventually Poppa Jagd would develop into a nationally-recognized setter and defender.
 Her play caught the attention and earned her an athletic scholarship to perhaps the finest college volleyball program in the country – UCLA.
 A member of a national championship team for the Bruins, Poppa Jagd would also be a solid player on the sand, competing on the pro-beach circuit for three years before returning to coach the women’s indoor program at UCLA for 20 years.

-Playing across the country and in Canada, Poppa Jagd, an Indian Wells resident quickly elevated her game well enough to capture medals at the US Open, Tournament of Champions, Grand Canyon State Games, SoCal Classic and the Indoor Championships in Centralia.
-“Pickleball is fast, yet requires patience and incredibly athletic, yet strategically thoughtful in its execution.
+Playing across the country and in Canada, Poppa Jagd, an Indian Wells resident quickly elevated her game well enough to capture medals at the US Open, Tournament of Champions, Grand Canyon State Games, SoCal Classic and won gold at the Indoor Championships in Centralia 2018, the Mountain Regional, Atlanta Open and Beer City Open in 2019.
+“Pickleball is fast but requires patience.
+It’s incredibly athletic, yet strategically thoughtful in its successful execution.
 After a long rally or game you can’t wait to have the next!”

-Coachella Valley is home to some of pickleball’s finest players, namely Marcin Rozpedski, Morgan Evans and Scott Burr, all good friends of Jagd’s.
+Coachella Valley is home to some of pickleball’s finest players, namely Marcin Rozpedski, Morgan Evans, Jen Wilhelmson, Scott Burr, Maks Bartiuk and Jasna Stefanovic all good friends of Jagd’s.
 “We have an incredibly gifted training and playing group who also happen to be fantastic people.”

-From swimming, basketball and softball to riding dirt bikes with the neighborhood boys to a formidable career in volleyball, Kim Poppa Jagd is now one to watch for at the USAPA National Championships.
-“The partnership between the USAPA and Indian Wells Tennis Garden is a huge springboard for our sport’s premier tournament that brings out all of the top players from the US and Canada.
-The IWTG is arguably one of the most beautiful sports venues in the world.
-The vibe and facilities of this 88 acre venue rival the beauty of the desert mountains and showcase pickleball perfectly.”
+From skiing, swimming, basketball and softball to riding dirt bikes with the neighborhood boys to a formidable career in volleyball, Kim Poppa Jagd is now one to watch for at this year’s Margaritaville USA Pickleball National Championships.
+“The partnership between the USAPA and Indian Wells Tennis Garden is a huge springboard for our sport’s premier tournament that will assuredly attract all of the top players from the US and Canada.